 Am I planning for the blurring lines of TV and online video?

 Let's face it—people no longer distinguish between online video, mobile video, or linear TV.
 They watch what they want, when they want, on the screen they want.
-This requires marketers to think about breaking down the many silos between offline and online video—from budgets, to creative approaches, and even organisational structures.
+This requires marketers to think about breaking down the many silos between offline and online video—from budgets, to creative approaches, and even organizational structures.
 At Hearts & Science, for example, planning and investment teams now sit together, allowing for a holistic view of the space, said Ruth Nightengale, executive director, biddable investment.

 In 2017, plan TV and online alongside one another to drive optimal impact.
-Third-party research shows advertisers on prime-time broadcast TV in the US could have reached 56% more 18- to 49-year-olds by also adding YouTube to the mix.1
+Third-party research shows advertisers on prime-time broadcast TV in the U.S. could have reached 56% more 18- to 49-year-olds by also adding YouTube to the mix.1

 Mobile is critical to the way people make decisions today, so it must be central to our culture, our media plans, and our creative process.
 Being customer-first will mean developing customer interactions and experiences on mobile first, says Wouter Blok, vice president of digital growth at Sprint.
-The brand now reviews creative concepts in the environment in which they will be viewed—the phone—to truly understand the consumer's mobile behaviour.
+The brand now reviews creative concepts in the environment in which they will be viewed—the phone—to truly understand the consumer's mobile behavior.

 In 2017, make mobile everyone's role, not one person's role.